 where you're following one persons experience, this is you

-benefiting from millions of people who shared their knowledge, and now
+benefiting from millions of people who shared their knowledge

 it's time for you to share yours.